-Article 7 Measures in event of fraud (WHW section 7.12; OER, article 7a, paragraph 7)
+Article 7 Measures in event of fraud (WHW section 7.12b, par.
+2)

 - 1. Fraud is defined as: - a.
 Using more or different resources for the exam and exam components than those sanctioned by examiner upon the start of the study unit. - b.
 The use by the student in an exam or exam component of resources or assistance that the student knew or should have known was not permitted.
 These include but are not limited to: